 Learn something new every day More Info... by email

 An isolation booth is a soundproof, and often vision proof booth used on game shows to isolate a competitor from hearing the answers of another competitor.
-The isolation booth was first used on televised shows like the $64,000 Question.
+It was first used on televised shows like the $64,000 Question.

 The use of the isolation booth in this particular program was well documented in the film Quiz Show since answers were slipped to certain participants, thus negating the game’s true results.
 Some participants were asked to throw games in order to bring on contestants who seemed more popular or “watchable.”
 The controversy using the isolation booth in Question led to stricter rules for participation in game shows.

 Classic uses of the isolation booth in game shows were the Newlywed Game and Family Feud.
-The new version of Family Feud still makes use of an isolation booth for certain portions of the show.
-The popular game show on Comedy Central, Win Ben Stein’s Money also employs an isolation booth.
+The new version of Family Feud still makes use of such a booth for certain portions of the show.

 An isolation booth is also used in the recording industry as part of a recording studio.
 A person recording a vocal track for instance, would hear only the music via earphones and would sing the track.
 The booth is soundproof so that recording is not marred by sounds from the outside.
 As well, the musician is not disturbed or distracted by exterior sounds, shortening overall recording time.